swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 - [A Thorough Examination of the CNN/Daily Mail Reading Comprehension Task](http://www.aclweb.org/anthology/P/P16/P16-1223.pdf)
     * Danqi Chen, Jason Bolton and Christopher D. Manning

-    Simple methods for reading comprehension work, so the work involved detailed analysis of the dataset to show patterns in the data that kind of showed that the task had fundamental problems, and could not be solved any better.
+    Simple methods for reading comprehension -- question answering about a missing entity.
+Involved a detailed analysis of the dataset to show patterns in the data.
+I loved the fact that they clearly showed that simple hyperparameter tuning improvement beat the Felix Hill baseline - proving that the task has fundamental problems, and can probably not be solved any better.

 - [Learning Language Games through Interaction](http://www.aclweb.org/anthology/P/P16/P16-1224.pdf)
     * Sida I. Wang, Percy Liang and Christopher D. Manning

-    Learn from interaction rather than supervision.
-Outlined the necessity of better user interaction to teach machines well, the users who gave consistent commands taught the systems better, even if it was not in a real language.
+    Cool task of playing an interactive language game between a human player and a computer.
+Outlined the necessity of better user interaction, as opposed to supervision, to teach machines better.
+Users who gave consistent commands taught the systems better, even if the commands were not in a real language.
+A semantic parser was trained, it used probabilistic feature-based mapping.
+The work showed the benefit of incorporating pragmatics.

 - [Finding Non-Arbitrary Form-Meaning Systematicity Using String-Metric Learning for Kernel Regression](http://www.aclweb.org/anthology/P/P16/P16-1225.pdf)
     * E.Dario Gutierrez, Roger Levy and Benjamin Bergen {WON best paper award}